BinarCode/laravel-restify/docs-v2/content/en/api/fields.md

 ```

 Of course, if you are leveraging Laravel's support
-for [validation rule objects](https://laravel.com/docs/validation#using-rule-objects), you may attach those to resources
+for [validation rule objects](https://laravel.com/docs/validation#using-rule-objects), you may attach those to the resources
 as well:

 ```php